ISDuBA/ISDuBA/docs/isdubad-config.md

    You can generate a token yourself e.g. by entering this command:\
    `dd if=/dev/urandom bs=32 count=1 status=none | xxd -p -c 32`
 - `timeout`: How long should be waited for HTTP responses in sources manager?
 Defaults to `"30s"`.
-- `max_age`: The maximum age of the downloaded documents.
+- `default_age`: The default maximum age of the downloaded documents.
+A value of 0 means that there is no limit.
 Defaults to `"17520h"`, i.e. 2 years.

 ### <a name="section_remote_validator"></a> Section `[remote_validator]` Remote validator